 A representative Zen temple in Japan with unique Zen gardens, is particularly famous for its spectacular autumn colors.

-In the precinct, There are the Doju-in, which enshrines the seated image of the Fudo Myo-o (the Buddha who protects the laws of Buddhism), and Reiun-in, with its beautiful Karesansui-style (stone and sand) garden.
+In the precinct, there are the Doju-in, which enshrines the seated image of the Fudo Myo-o (the Buddha who protects the laws of Buddhism), and Reiun-in, with its beautiful Karesansui-style (stone and sand) garden.
 Next to this is the Hosho-ji, which enshrines a Senju Kannon-zo (a thousand-handed statue of the goddess of mercy) designated as a National Treasure.

 The garden on the north side, with moss and stones is particularly popular.
-The four gardens, surrounding the Hojo (the head priest’s former living quarters) on all sides, is collectively known as the Hasso Garden.
+The four gardens, surrounding the Hojo (the head priest’s former living quarters) on all sides, is the Hasso Garden.
 Each garden has a different feature, dry stones, large rocks, moss, trees and checkered patterns.
 Those gardens are merged zen concepts with modern art.
 Visitors can walk barefoot on the wooden balcony to enjoy four different and distinct sights.